samihafarhan/cse-career-guide/README.md

 - **[samihafarhan](https://github.com/samihafarhan)** - Co-Developer
 - **[Shahriar-Khan-Shirso](https://github.com/Shahriar-Khan-Shirso)** - Co-Developer

-*Want to see your name here?
-Check out our [Contributing Guidelines](#contributing) and make your first contribution!*

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.